-- Execute :Execute access allows running programs by the user.
-The execute permission is indicated with 'x' or number 1.
+The execute permission is indicated with 'x' or the number 1.

-Read, Write and Execute permissions can be set for the following 3 user groups.
+Read, Write and Execute permissions can be set for the following three user groups –

 - User: owner of the file.

-- Group: Other users of same group belongs.-- User of the same group where this file is located.
+- Group: Other users of the same group belong to users of the same group where this file is located.

 - World: Access for everyone who is not in the group.

-Providing full permission of a file is a combination of permissions and access types.
-In cPanel, you will find the file permission with 644 number.
-For the user Read permission value of 4 and write the value of 2 equals total 6.
+For the user, the read permission value of 4 and write the value of 2 equals 6.
 Also, the same file has read permissions with group and world.
 Hence, the total value of that file is 644.
-As Directory needs to be run by everyone (other users), we need to provide 755 permissions.
+As everyone (other users) needs to run the directory, we must provide 755 permissions.

 - Go to the File Manager.

-- Select the required file or directory which permission you are looking to change.
+3. Select the required file or directory for which you are looking to change the permission.

-- Provide appropriate permissions to your files/directory as we have understood above and click on Change permissions.
+4. Provide appropriate permissions to your files/ directory per the conventions discussed above and click on Change Permissions.

-- You can view the given file permissions as per the below images.
+5. You can view the given file permissions as per the images shown below –

 Thus, following these steps will help you change the file permission in cPanel.